 - Spread a thin, even layer of very soft butter over the dough, leaving one edge exposed.

 - Mix together the brown sugar and cinnamon.
 Sprinkle the mixture evenly over the buttered dough.

-- Starting with the long edge roll the dough up into a log ending with the unbuttered end.
+- Roll the dough into a log, ending with the unbuttered edge.
+Pinch the end to seal the seam.
 Brush away any excess flour as you go.
 You can use the parchment paper to help you lift and roll if needed.
-Once rolled, gently pinch the end together with the dough to seal the seam.

-- Place nine slices cut side down in a 9-inch square pan or pie plate.
-There may be a few slices left, in which case place them in another small pan.
+- Place nine slices cut side down in a greased 9-inch square pan.
+Any remaining slices can be placed in another small pan.

-- Cover with plastic wrap or a kitchen towel and place in a warm spot.
-Allow the rolls to rise until doubled in size, about 1 to 1 ½ hours.
+- Cover with plastic wrap or a kitchen towel and let them rise in a warm spot until doubled in size, about 1 to 1 ½ hours.

-- Once risen, remove the covering.
-Bake the rolls at 375°F for 20-25 minutes.
-The rolls should be golden brown on top.
-Prepare the frosting while the rolls bake.
+- Once risen, remove the covering and bake the rolls at 375°F for 20-25 minutes until golden brown.

 Make the Frosting

 - Cream together the softened cream cheese and butter.